- Course overview

 MIAME for microarray experiments

-The typical example of a minimum information standard is the ‘Minimum Information about a Microarray Experiment’ (MIAME), developed by the Functional Genomics Data Society (FGED; originally the Microarray Data Society).
-The community that ultimately became FGED had representatives from labs generating microarray data (academic and industrial), data repositories, microarray manufacturers and journal publishers.
+The typical example of a minimum information standard is the ‘Minimum Information about a Microarray Experiment’ (MIAME), developed by the Functional Genomics Data Society (FGED; originally the Microarray Data Society) (Figure 5).
+The community that ultimately became FGED included representatives from labs generating microarray data (academic and industrial), data repositories, microarray manufacturers and journal publishers.
 Many journals and funding agencies now require authors reporting on microarray-based transcriptomics experiments to comply with the MIAME standard.

 Minimum information standards typically have two parts.
 Firstly, there is a set of reporting requirements – typically presented as a table or a checklist.
 Secondly, there is a data format.
 Information about an experiment needs to be converted into the appropriate data format for it to be submitted to the relevant database.
 In the case of MIAME, the data format is provided in spreadsheet format (MAGE-TAB).
 Some of the communities that maintain minimum information standards also provide tools to help experimental researchers to annotate their data.
 For example, Annotare helps researchers to construct MIAME-compliant annotation files based on the MAGE-TAB format.